javaliKai/EasyBank/EASY BANK/progress.md

 ### Workflow

-+ Building the website from the mobile template
+Building the website start with the mobile template

-  1. Working with the header section (logo, navbar)
+  1. Working with the header section (logo, navbar).
+  2. Move to hero.
+  3. Feature with flexbox.
+  4. Articles with css grid.
+  5. finally, footer with css grid-template-area.

 ### What I learned